drachenwald/dun-in-mara/events/2025/strawberry-raid-iv/index.md

 **Public transport** from Dublin is available via bus and train.

-   **Bus**: [Bus Eireann](https://www.buseireann.ie/) route 2-X2 Dublin Airport - Wexford Town.
-From Wexford town, you should take a taxi or arrange a lift.
+   **Bus**:
+   [Bus Eireann](https://www.buseireann.ie/) Bus: Bus Eireann route 2-X2  from Zone 13 or Wexford Bus route 740 or 740x from Zone 13 Dublin Airport - Wexford Town.
+Do NOT take bus all the way to Rosslare unless you prearrange a taxi as there are none waiting usually.
+We recommend Nessa or Oz Taxi which is based in Rosslare (tel: 087 113 1340 or 087 130 3193)  In Wexford town, you can take a taxi from the stand in front of Dunnes Stores in Redmond Square near both bus stations.
+   Local Bus: there is a Local link bus Door to Door service that runs at limited times between Tacumshane and Wexford town.
+It would drop you at the main gate of the castle.
+Wednesday at 17:20 pm from Wexford to Tacumshane , Saturday at 10:20 am  to Wexford, and Saturday 14:55 pm from Wexford Town to Tacumshane.
+Possibly a Friday service also.
+Call Local Link for more info Tel: 053 901 1828 or email wexford@locallink.ie . https://locallinkwexford.ie/rural-wexford-timetable/

    **Train**: [Irish Rail](https://www.irishrail.ie/en-ie/) route [Dublin Connolly Station - Rosslare Europort](https://www.irishrail.ie/IrishRail/media/Timetable-PDF-s/Connolly-DART-timetables/08_dublin-rosslare.pdf).
 We recommend that you get off in Wexford town to maximise the availability of taxis, if you need one.